 Some blockchain nodes rely on a number of dependent services to function correctly.
-It is often the case that these nodes require an explicit startup and shutdown sequence to function correctly and/or prevent state corruption.
+It is often the case that these nodes require an explicit startup and shutdown sequence to function correctly or prevent state corruption.
 With distributed services (in multiple running containers), this sequencing of operations can require a custom deployer for each blockchain.
-Building and maintaining these deployers can take a lot of communication with blockchain teams and a lot of complicated testing to ensure correctness.

-With a single Dockerfile, blockchain teams can explicitly specify how services should be started and stopped using scripts and easily test for issues in various scenarios (as all services are confined to a single container instead of being spread across some set of systems).
+With a single Dockerfile, blockchain teams can explicitly specify how services should be started and stopped using scripts.
+They can also easily test for issues in various scenarios, as all services are confined to a single container instead of being spread across some set of systems.

-Blockchain teams that do not wish to extend a core node to comply with the Rosetta API specifications can implement a middleware server that transforms native responses to the Rosetta format (as long as this additional service's startup and shutdown is coordinated by the Docker implementation).
+Blockchain teams that do not wish to extend a core node to comply with the Rosetta API specifications can implement a middleware server that transforms native responses to the Rosetta format.
+However, this additional service's startup and shutdown must be coordinated by the Docker implementation.

-When a deployment is started from a single Dockerfile it is straightforward to mount a single volume to the new container and manage all of its state.
-Node deployments can be easily scaled by duplicating this volume to any number of new hosts without any sophisticated tooling.
-As mentioned previously, coordinated start/stop of all services provides strong guarantees around the corruption of the state that would be much more difficult to achieve with distributed services as there may be specific ordering restrictions to prevent corruption.
+When a deployment is started from a single Dockerfile, it is straightforward to mount a single volume to the new container and manage all of its state.
+Node deployments can be easily scaled by duplicating this volume to any number of new hosts without sophisticated tooling.

-There is no reason that additional caches (outside of what is stored by the node) cannot be used in a Data API implementation.
-The only expectation is that any state is stored in the
+Additional caches (those outside of what is stored by the node) can be used in a Data API implementation.
+The only expectation is that the state must be stored in the